AnSingh1/PagePal/README.md

 5. Put your OpenAI API in the .env file
 6. Run app.py

-PagePal was developed in 3 days for [TechOptimum Hacks 2023](https://hacks.techoptimum.org/).
+PagePal was developed in 3 days for [TechOptimum Hacks 2023](https://hacks.techoptimum.org/).<br>
+Result: 4th place Advanced
 <br>
 View our submission on [Devpost](https://devpost.com/software/PagePal).